lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/06-support.rst

 Support forum
 =============

-For any additional support you can submit your queries on our forum, https://forum.beagleboard.org/c/beaglev
+For any additional support you can submit your queries on our forum: https://forum.beagleboard.org/c/beaglev

 Pictures